NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 {% include 'guide-contents.njk' %}

-On 1 October, we will be adding a new simpler way to record vaccinations.
+From 1 October 2025, there will be a new simpler way to record vaccinations.

-Until the end of November, the new **Record vaccinations** section will be available alongside the existing **Find a patient** section.
+The new **Record vaccinations** section will be available alongside the existing **Find a patient** section until the end of November.
+In December, the **Find a patient** section will be removed.

-To familiarise yourself with the new **Record vaccinations** journey before 1 October, you can:
+To find out more:

-* watch this short video
+* watch this short video of the new journey
 * read about the new journey on this page